david-walters/Milestone-2/README.md

 Having some experience of buiding a website, I had a good idea of a quiz/game that I planned in my head.
 I was very new to JavaScript so I thought I'd make a fun quiz but more towards a game as I thought a plain quiz would be too boring and simple.

-I thought it will be interestiong to make a quiz based on images of different animal poos — quizing the user to see if they can guess what animal it was from.
+I thought to make a quiz based on images of different animal poos — quizing the user to see if they can guess what animal it was from.
 I thought this will be a very interesting game and fun also.
 So having an image of the poo with 4 options beneath with only one being correct.

 I wanted the the correct answer to highlight green if it was selected and if the incorrect ones were selected then for them to turn red, but also to always have the correct one turn green even if the wrong one is selected to show the user the correct answer.
 I wanted the poo image to also change source to the picture of the animal as a more exciting way of revealing the answer.